 If you’ve ever been a patient (and seriously, by now, who hasn’t?), you know that the medical community has a language all its own.
-But it’s not just the -omas, -itises, and -opathies.
-It’s also in the use of some everyday words that remain in use in charmingly old-fashioned ways, reminding us of an early time of house calls, long hand, a deliberate and artful science.
+But the lexicon is not just the -omas, -itises, and -opathies.
+It also includes the use of some everyday words that remain in use in charmingly old-fashioned ways, reminding us of an early time of house calls, long hand, a deliberate and artful science.

 It seems to me that many of us have places in which a healer might appreciate exquisite tenderness.
 If we are very stoic and guarded, we may hide those places from everyone, especially if we have been doing it a very long time, and we are very good at it.
-On the other hand, if we have what we like to euphemistically call a “low pain tolerance” (as if that is a thing), if we are a little too sensitive, and tend to wear our heart on our sleeve, then probably everyone knows not to touch us there.
-They know that even when they get close to that spot, we yelp in pain, we pull away sharply, or, if it is has been a very long day, or we are exhausted because the damn hot flashes are keeping us up at night—we might even lash out.
+On the other hand, if we have what we like to euphemistically call a “low pain tolerance” (as if that is a thing), if we are a little too sensitive, and tend to wear our hearts on our sleeves, then probably everyone knows not to touch us there.
+They know that even when they get close to that spot, we yelp in pain, we pull away sharply, or— if it is has been a very long day, or we are exhausted because the damn hot flashes have been keeping us up at night—we might even lash out.